seeruk/tid/README.md

 ## Completions

-Completions are provided for both Bash and Fish.
-How you install those many be platform dependant, but the scripts are located with obvious names in the `completions/` directory.

-For Fish, installation will probably look something like this:
+Completions are provided for Fish and are located with obvious names in the `completions/` directory.
+Installation will probably look something like this:

 ```
 $ mkdir -p ~/.config/fish/completions/